vrandall66/front-end-submissions-public/1811/mod-2/whateverly/rock-climbing.md

 * [ ] Advanced Beginner - The application may be confusing or difficult to use at times.
 The application shows effort in the interface, but the result is not effective because UX and/or UI still present an application that is incomplete or difficult to use.
 It is not clear that the user stories helped to guide UX.

-* [ ] Proficient - The application has many strong pages/interactions.
+* [ x ] Proficient - The application has many strong pages/interactions.
 The application can stand on its own to be used by instructor without guidance from a developer on the team.

 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, the application is fully responsive, and has clearly had special consideration around usability on devices.
 There no holes in functionality.

 Comments:

+* Really cool slider functionality for setting the distance from Denver!
+I also like the full-screen background image, it is subtle enough to not be distracting.

+* Overall, anything clickable needs to be more obvious -- e.g. it's difficult to tell that the search feature is actually a button you have to click.
+Anything that's clickable should also turn the cursor into a hand like a link would do by default.

+* I feel a bit confused by the 'Type' and 'Areas' heading -- the areas heading has nothing underneath it until we select a type, which looks a little buggy to me.
+Don't show that heading until it has relevant content underneath it.
+(Remember: only give users the context that they need when they need it, rather than showing everything all at once.)
+Same thing with that bottom semi-transparent bar that populates with the climb data once you select your filters.
+(At first it's just an empty bar with no content that looks out of place.)

+* Fonts could use some differentiation to provide more visual feedback on heirarchy of content. e.g. when you expand a particular route, all of the text is bold/white/the same exact size.
+Let's add some diversity there to denote what's a title and what's a value.